THE LIVING COMPOSERS PROJECT

 As a poet, he founded the Expert Press in Toronto in 1998, which published works by numerous artists and poets from Canada, and served as its director from 1998–2003.
 His books of poetry are Sotas Ery (1998, Expert Press), Nine Humorous Poems (2001, Expert Press), Thoughts of Marv Sandeye (2002, Expert Press), Nineteen Poems (2003, LyricalMyrical Press), Sevara Distance (2005, Trepex), Evidence (2009, Quattro Books), and The Relativistic Empire (2015, BookThug).

 He has taught as a professor of analysis and harmony at the Syracuse University Strasbourg Center since 2018.
+He has also taught at the Haute École de musique de Genève and the Hochschule für Musik Freiburg in Freiburg im Breisgau.

-He has lived in France since 2004.
+He lived in France from 2004–24 and has lived in Germany since 2024.

 In addition to the works listed below, he has composed more than 150 popular songs.